Ah! That burning desire to become a model.

 (Just a side note: I can’t stand milk without sugar.
 But I know you’re brave than me.)

-Strive to improve your spoken English, but come out of the illusion that excellent communication skills are synonymous with excellent spoken English skills.
+Of course, strive to improve your spoken English, but don’t confuse excellent communication skills with excellent spoken English skills.
 Had that been true, all native English speakers would have been remarkable communicators.
 But that’s not the case.
-Having excellent communication skills mean you are good at expressing yourself in plain, unambiguous language.
-Period.

 Respect Your Mother Tongue